cunhaeduardo/The-Ghost-Printer-Orchestrator/README.md

-Here is your **final, corrected, ready-to-paste `README.md`** with the stall detection fix applied everywhere and the run order exactly how you want it.

----

 # 👻 The Ghost Printer Orchestrator

 An event-driven automation engine that ingests **noisy printer telemetry** from a simulator, **cleans & normalizes** it in real time, persists it into a **NoSQL database**, and runs **rule-based alerting with anti-spam protection**.